JiahaoLi2003/JiahaoLi2003.github.io/_pages/about.md

 - Participating in project **[ChatDev](https://github.com/OpenBMB/ChatDev)**: Championed the open-source repository through comprehensive testing, optimized the dialogue-related mechanisms between agents, analyzed the generated logs, and carrying out routine maintenance.

-- Engaging in research on experiential Co-Learning of agents, by accumulating experience, collaborating with other agents, and making critical decisions.
+- Engaging in research on experiential Co-Learning of agents, which equips agents to more effectively address unseen tasks by accumulating experience, collaborating with other agents, and making critical decisions.
 Forming a **[paper](https://arxiv.org/abs/2312.17025)** and a **patent** pending.

 - Now exploring the way to further improve the effect of the memory mechanism.